 What is it: Jigoku Shoujo: Mitsuganae

 The characters in Jigoku Shoujo: Mitsuganae are one of the series' highlights.
-The new protagonist, a young woman named Tsugumi, is presented as a figure who, despite her fragility, possesses an inner strength that leads her to question the system of revenge that Enma Ai represents.
+The new protagonist, a young girl named Tsugumi, is presented as a figure who, despite her fragility, possesses an inner strength that leads her to question the system of revenge that Enma Ai represents.
 The dynamic between Tsugumi and Enma Ai is central to the narrative, bringing a new perspective on the role of the hell girl and her motivations.
-Furthermore, the series also introduces supporting characters who enrich the plot, each with their own stories and reasons for seeking revenge, making the narrative even more complex and intriguing.
+Furthermore, the series also features secondary characters who enrich the plot, each with their own stories and reasons for seeking revenge, making the narrative even more complex and intriguing.

-In short, Jigoku Shoujo: Mitsuganae is a powerful addition to the Jigoku Shoujo franchise, bringing new characters, stories, and themes that will captivate both new viewers and longtime fans.
+In short, Jigoku Shoujo: Mitsuganae is a powerful addition to the Jigoku Shoujo franchise, bringing new characters, stories, and themes that captivate both new viewers and longtime fans.
 With its engaging narrative, high-quality production, and exploration of profound moral questions, the series establishes itself as a significant work in the anime genre.
 If you're a fan of stories that challenge morality and explore the complexities of human nature, Jigoku Shoujo: Mitsuganae is definitely a series worth watching.